 Time saving cooking tips

 To make prepping this homemade dog food a cinch and to save LOTS of time and dishes in the process I like to cook the hard boiled eggs and the rice in my Instant Pot!

-I start with cooking the eggs first, then while the rice is cooking the Instant Pot I brown the sirloin and get all of the fresh ingredients together.
+I start with cooking the eggs first, then while the rice is cooking in the Instant Pot I brown the meat and get all of the fresh ingredients together.
 It really does help make the process of meal prepping homemade dog food so much easier!

 Instant Pot Hard Boiled Eggs: Place the metal trivet into the Instant Pot and add 1 cup of water.
 Add uncooked eggs on top of the trivet.
 Place the lid on top, lock to sealing, and cook high pressure for 5 minutes.
 Release pressure valve manually at the end of the cooking time and carefully remove the hard boiled eggs to a water bath to cool

 Instant Pot Brown Rice: Combine the desired amount of rice and water in an Instant Pot.
 Place the lid on and set the pressure to sealing.
 Pressure cook on high with the venting knob in the sealed position for 15 minutes, then allow the pressure to release naturally for 5 minutes.
 Then carefully quick release (turn Venting Knob to Venting position) and remove the lid.
 Fluff the brown rice with a rice paddle or fork.
 If the rice still seems a bit wet, let it rest a bit for the moisture to escape before mixing with other ingredients.